 - B. Notice of a decision shall be sent to the applicant, the owner(s) of the subject property, the co-tenants if the subject property is owned by tenants in common, and all property owners within the notification area prescribed by this chapter or as required by state law or administrative rule. - C. The applicant or any persons aggrieved or affected by the decision may file a request for a hearing to the City Planning Department within 10 days of the date the decision was rendered.
-The request must follow procedures in Sections 16.89.030 and 040. - D. The applicant may file a request for reconsideration without a hearing to the Planning Department within 10 days of the date the decision was rendered.
+The request must follow procedures in Sections 16.89.030 and 040. - the Planning Department within 10 days of the date the decision was rendered.
 The request must be in writing and received in the Planning Department office prior to the decision being final, and should explain wherein the decision is factually or legally incorrect, or state new facts material to the decision that were not available to the Planning Director, or propose modifications that will better conform the proposal to the requirements of this title.
 The request for reconsideration shall include a signed 30-day waiver of the 120-day time limit in the Oregon Revised Statues.